How To Measure Your Bra Size

 There are two ways to measure your band size.
 The best bet is to do it both ways to see if you get a consistent measurement.

-2. Measure across the bottom of your band, directly under the bust and across your ribcage.
+Measure across the bottom of your band, directly under the bust and across your ribcage.
 Make sure to keep your measuring tape straight around the back to front.
 Again, if you get an odd number, round up to the next even number to get your band size.
+Measuring cup size

 Many of our beautiful bras are from designers in the UK and Europe.
-If you wear a cup size DD or above, you should check your bra's style description carefully to see whether it's a UK or European size (we'll tell you that at the bottom of the list of style details on the product detail page).
+If you wear a cup size DD or above, you should check your bra's style description carefully to see whether it's a UK or European size (we'll tell you that right by the size chart on the product detail page).
 If the style comes in European or UK sizing, you will want to find your equivalent in the chart below, and select that size on the product page.

 BAND MINUS BUST DIFFERENCE